AvinandanBose/Java-Collection-Framework-and-Java-Set/README.md

  It takes Float value in the Function.
  Returns the least element in this set greater than or equal to the given element, or null if there is no such element.
+ It returns the Ceil value of the Float Value ,entered in the ceiling function.
  ````

 </ul>